Emphasize holiday education instead of celebration for a peaceful season.

 Neither imposing one faith on others nor removing all traces of religion is the goal.
 "Neither position makes much sense in a multicultural society," says Charles Haynes, executive director of First Liberty Institute at George Mason University (Education Digest, December 1996).
 "And significantly, neither approach has successfully resolved the 'December dilemma.'
 What is at stake is far more than a school Nativity pageant or Christmas concert in December.
 At issue is an urgent question that runs through modern experience: How will we live with our deepest differences in an increasingly pluralistic society?"

-Haynes, a member of the coalition, suggests asking these five questions before planning religious holidays in public schools: Is this activity designed in any way to either promote or inhibit religion?
+Haynes, a member of a coalition of educators who created guidelines for religious holidays in public schools, suggests asking these five questions before planning religious holidays in public schools: Is this activity designed in any way to either promote or inhibit religion?
 How does this activity serve the academic goals of the course, or the educational mission of the school?
 Will any student or parent be made to feel like an outsider, not a full member of the community, by this activity?
 If in December: Do I plan activities to teach about religious holidays at various times of the year or only in December?
 Am I prepared to teach about the religious meaning of this holiday in a way that enriches students' understanding of history and cultures?

 Some educators may argue that their schools are homogeneous, so there's no need to teach about the holidays of other cultures.
 Here's a thought to challenge that thinking: Schools don't teach French to the kids who already know it.